"Me? Live in a Rainforest?"

 Before you go to the rainforest you should be able to answer the following questions:

 You will answer these questions by reporting to your class.
 Remember, you won't be seeing them for a year.
 You want to give them a really good idea about where you will be and what will be happening while you are gone.
-This report should me a multimedia presentation using HyperStudio or PowerPoint, or it could be a webpage which your group writes.
+This report could be a multimedia presentation or a web page which your group writes.

 The Process